AminMal/stgin/README.md

 **RequestContext**: Holds the information about the requests, such as uri, body, headers, ... .
 Can parse request entity into the desired variable, using helper functions like `request.JSONInto`, `request.XMLInto`.

 **Status:** Is a wrapper around an actual http response, holds status code, response headers, response body, ... (i.e., Ok, BadRequest, ...)
 * ResponseEntity: A response could be of different content types (i.e., JSON, XML, Text, file, ...).
-A response entity is an interface which defined the content type of the response, and entity bytes.
+A response entity is an interface which defines the content type of the response, and entity bytes.
 There are some helper functions provided in stgin to ease the use of these entities, like `stgin.Json`, `stgin.Text`, `stgin.Xml`, `stgin.File`.

 **API:** Is a type alias for a function which accepts a request context and returns a status.